shreyaskorde16/FedFitTech/README.md

 Config records for Client Id 18: Best Validatio F1 score 0.750440226645707, Counter value 0, for server round 93 Has_converged = True

 ```

+**7.4 Evaluation Results for FedFitTech Case study**

-<p align="justify"> The evaluation of this work compares FedFitTech with its client-side early stopping case study, considering both communication loads and global model performance on local data. </p>
+<p align="justify"> The evaluation of this work includes a compelling comparison between FedFitTech and its client-side early stopping case study, focusing on both communication loads and the global model's performance on local data. </p>

-**6.3 Communication Cost**
+**7.4.1 Communication Cost**

-<p align="justify"> Figure 1 illustrates that Notably, 9 out of 24 clients stopped training the global model early, with the earliest stop at round 40 and some clients stopping after more than 80 rounds.
+<p align="justify"> Figure 4 illustrates that Notably, 9 out of 24 clients stopped training the global model early, with the earliest stop at round 40 and some clients stopping after more than 80 rounds.
 This highlights that prolonged participation does not guarantee continued benefit. </p>